madebypixel02/face-recognizer_with_fda_pca_knn/README.md

-Little face recognizer which employs pca, fisher discriminant analysis, and knn developed at the data science degree in UC3m
+Little face recognizer which employs pca, fisher discriminant analysis, and knn.
+It was developed at the data science degree in UC3m with @mentions(https://github.com/madebypixel02)

 This project is updated with educational purposes.
 It is far from being used practically.